seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 verification audit.
 Here, we document some best practices for using version control to ensure perfect reproducibility of your calculations.

-As you navigate this repository, keep the following core concepts in mind, as these are fundamental to how auditors evaluate your submission:
+As you navigate this repository, keep the following concepts of **Data Integrity** in mind, as these are fundamental to how auditors evaluate your
+submission:

 -   **Data Traceability**: Every key figure must be traceable back to its original source data and the methodology used to derive it.